 Check the Allow other users to connect through this computer's Internet connection box, and also select Local area connection in the Home networking connection list.

 This should make your laptop to work as a Wi-Fi access point.
 If you open another device, you should now see MyLaptopWiFi in the list of the Wi-Fi networks offered.
 Connect to it, as usual, entering the password you have set up, and your device should now be connected to the Internet via the laptop.
 Pretty neat, huh?

-Encrypt and password-protect external drives with USBCrypt software for Windows 10,8,7, and XP.
+Password-protect and hide personal files and folders with Folder Guard for Windows 10,8,7, and XP.